Ambiliambu/incubation/README.md

 # incubation management

-This is a incubation management system designed  to incuate start-ups.<br/>
+This is a incubation management system designed  to incubate start-ups.<br/>
 The project is divided into 2 sections-user and admin<br/>

 USER<br/>